The Crystal Key: Critical reviews

 In 2004, Scott Osborne of GameSpot wrote that The Crystal Key "received a ho-hum reception at best and was quickly forgotten".
-PC PowerPlays Agata Budinska, Inside Mac Games' Richard Hallas and The Electric Playgrounds Niko Silvester characterized it as a low-quality clone of Myst; the third writer called it Mysts "grubby little brother".
+PC PowerPlays Agata Budinska, Inside Mac Games Richard Hallas and The Electric Playgrounds Niko Silvester characterized it as a low-quality clone of Myst; the third writer called it Mysts "grubby little brother".
 Reviewing The Crystal Key for Computer Games Strategy Plus, David Ryan Hunt described it as a game devoid of redeeming qualities that ultimately "doesn't have anything to offer".
 He sharply criticized its low-resolution visuals and found its story shallow and its gameplay uninspired.
 Budinska and Silvester echoed Hunt's critique of the gameplay, and Silvester similarly noted its "muddy" visuals and abrupt ending.
 One argument in its favor, in Silvester's view, was its low price point.

 Erik Peterson of IGN had a more positive assessment of The Crystal Key.
 In contrast to Silvester and Hunt, he highly praised the visuals and panoramic views, and found the puzzles "both challenging and intriguing".
 By his estimation, it was "a surprisingly fun game" and one of the last "true" adventure games.
 Nevertheless, he shared Hunt's problems with major bugs in the software, and encountered a game-breaking glitch on the jungle planet.
 Saved game glitches and numerous crashes were likewise reported by Darcy Danielson, the reviewer for Just Adventure, who followed Silvester in criticizing The Crystal Keys disk swapping.
-Danielson also concurred with Peterson on the game's limited sound design, which IGN's writer considered to be a core problem that held the title back from greatness.
+Danielson also concurred with Peterson on the game's limited sound design, which IGNs writer considered to be a core problem that held the title back from greatness.
 Despite these issues, Danielson felt that The Crystal Key was "quite a find" and shared Peterson's positive view of its graphics and puzzles, and his belief that it suited both novices and experienced players.

-Hallas and Adventure Gamers' reviewer, Ray Ivey, both felt that The Crystal Key failed to break new ground in its genre.
+Hallas and Adventure Gamers reviewer, Ray Ivey, both felt that The Crystal Key failed to break new ground in its genre.
 This led them to different conclusions: while Hallas wrote that "other games have already done very similar things much better", Ivey dismissed the idea that the game's lack of innovation posed a problem, given its high quality.
 The latter writer praised the music, concurred with Peterson and Danielson on the puzzles and summarized The Crystal Key as "a very fun, satisfying game" for Myst clone fans.
 However, he found the visuals "uneven", noting the beauty of certain environments but agreeing with Silvester on the "muddy" look of others.
 For Hallas, the graphics were mediocre and the puzzles a mixed bag, and like Silvester and Hunt he was let down by the ending.
 In line with those two writers, Hallas concluded that The Crystal Key is a "rather disappointing" experience.